Skip to content

 What is Recuperative Care?

-Recuperative Care, also referred to as medical respite care, is short-term residential care for individuals who no longer require hospitalization, but still need to heal from an injury or illness (including behavioral health conditions - of which EPH focuses on SUD) and whose condition would be exacerbated by an unstable living environment.
+Recuperative Care, also referred to as medical respite care, is short-term residential care for individuals who no longer require hospitalization, but still need to heal from an injury or illness (including behavioral health conditions - of which EPH focuses on SUD and cooccurring mental health issues) and whose condition would be exacerbated by an unstable living environment.

 Short-Term Post-Hospitalization Housing